WebAssembly/content-security-policy/proposals/CSP.md

 ## WebAssembly and CSP

 As noted earlier, CSP allows publishers to control what resources are loaded into a browser from a Web application.
 This includes resources that are dynamically created as well as those loaded directly.
-There is no direct equivalent of a `script` element tag for WebAssembly modules; although it is possible that such an feature may be specified in the future.
+There is no direct equivalent of a `script` element for WebAssembly modules; although it is possible that such an feature may be specified in the future.
 Instead, WebAssembly modules are compiled and instantiated via a JavaScript API.
 Thus our focus on CSP for WebAssembly is on that API.

 ### The `HostEnsureCanCompileWasmBytes` Policy Point